 How We Are Working on

-The Autism Society Inland Empire received a grant from the California Department of Developmental Services (DDS) in 2019 to establish a Community of Practice for groups and non-profit organizations who serve individuals and families with intellectual and developmental disabilities (I/DD).
-This group was named Colaboración, Liderazgo, Abogacía, Servicio y Educación (CLASE) Community of Practice which means Collaboration, Leadership, Advocacy, Service and Education.
+The Autism Society Inland Empire received a grant from the California Department of Developmental Services (DDS) in 2019 to establish a Community of Practice for groups and non-profit organizations that serve individuals and families with intellectual and developmental disabilities (I/DD).
+This group was named Colaboración, Liderazgo, Abogacía, Servicio y Educación (CLASE) Community of Practice which means Collaboration, Leadership, Advocacy, Service, and Education.
 This Community of Practice strengthens organizations by providing the latest information on accessing and navigating systems and developing resources to be shared so all groups can be even more impactful in their efforts in improving the lives of the families they serve.

 In 2020, we received a second grant from the Department of Developmental Services to expand the Community of Practice.
 As of June 2020, 34 leaders from 20 different organizations who serve over 16,000 families in Inland Empire are members.